We provide a whole variety of tests at the surgery upon request (urine, blood, faeces, sputum, nail cuttings, skin scrapings, swabs etc)

 The GP also performs DNA Tests for private patients at the surgery va a mouth swab - there is a charge for this service and it is normally organised via a solicitor or social services.

 We have a daily collection for samples at lunchtime so the majority of samples need to be returned to the surgery or taken at the surgery before 12noon as they will not keep until the following day.
-We provide a cage on both letterboxes so that samples can be posted in the appropriate tighly closed containers even when we are closed.
-Please ensure the specimin labels are completed with your name and date of birth.
+We provide a cage on both letterboxes so that samples can be posted in the appropriate tightly closed containers even when we are closed.
+Please ensure the specimen labels are completed with your name, date of birth and NHS number or they may be rejected by the laboratory.

 If you are asked to fast for a blood test, this means you should have nothing to eat or drink but water for the 12 hours prior to your test.